Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Wolf's Lair (Wolfschanze) today it is the ruins of Adolf Hitler's former headquarters.
 He gave the quarters its name Adolf Hitler and it comes from his nickname "Wolf", which he used since 1919 year.
 (Adolf in Germanic means "Noble Wolf").

 Wolf's Lair, being Hitler's headquarters, founded in a Masurian forest complex, near the village Gierloz, on an area of 250 ha.
 Under the guise of building the chemical plant "Askania" in Gierłoż, work began on the construction of Hitler's headquarters - wolf's Lair.

-About 70 reinforced concrete and brick buildings were built here, including 7 heavy bunkers, whose wall and ceiling thickness ranged from 1,5 to 8. shelters, barracks, 2 airports, power plant, train station, air conditioning devices, water supply, heating plants and two teletype switchboards.
+About 70 reinforced concrete and brick structures were built here, including 7 heavy bunkers, the wall and ceiling thickness of which ranged from 1,5 to 8 m. shelters, barracks, 2 airports, a power plant, a train station, air-conditioning devices, water supply, heating plants and two teletype exchanges.

 Adolf Hitler came to the Wolf's Lair in the middle of 1941 and spent over 800 days here.
 About 2000 crew resided with him.
 Here he also received his most important officers, here also councils and meetings regarding the conquest of Europe and implementation of the plan to create "Thousand-year Reich".

 The location of the Wilczy Szaniec accommodation was determined by the proximity of the border with The Soviet Union, which will facilitate the implementation of the "Barbarossa", Which is the assault on the Soviet Union.